-As indicated by the Minister in his introduction to this Annual Performance Plan, we are also very proud of the fact that we have both achieved a clean audit report for the seventh consecutive year and have met 100% of our goals for the past financial year.
+We are also very proud of the fact that we have both achieved a clean audit report for the seventh consecutive year and have met 100% of our goals for the past financial year.
 This is an exceptional achievement, the credit for which must go to all of the hard working management, employees and adjudicators of the NCT.